tinkerbell/tinkerbell-docs/docs/services/boots.md

 It is also the TFTP server, serving iPXE and the initial installation image.

 Boots is written in Go, and can built, run, and tested outside of the Tinkerbell stack.
-Take a look at the code in its GitHub repository: [tinkerbell/boots](https://github.com/tinkerbell/boots).
+Take a look at the code in the [tinkerbell/boots] GitHub repository.

 ## What Boots does